carterjmoore/Gun-Time/README.md

 This game was made as part of a university-level Intro to Video Game Development course.

 ## How to Play
-The game can be played on the Unity Play website at: *add link here* Note that the game was developed for play with a 16:9 aspect ratio, so using other aspect ratios may cause UI/menu elements to be displayed strangely.
+The game can be played on the Unity Play website at: https://play.unity.com/mg/other/webgl-dvj \
+Note that the game was developed for play with a 16:9 aspect ratio, so using other aspect ratios may cause UI/menu elements to be displayed strangely.

-Alternatively, the project can be opened in Unity, and either ran directly in the editor, or an executable can be created via File > Build Settings > Build.
+Alternatively, the project can be opened in Unity, and either ran directly in the editor, or an executable can be created via File > Build Settings > Build.\
 Note that the project was originally developed in Unity 2019.4.\*, so opening the project in another version of Unity may cause issues.

 ## Project Organization